model-checking/kani/docs/src/tutorial-kinds-of-failure.md

 The second is Kani's check to ensure the pointer operation is actually safe.
 This pattern (two checks for similar issues in safe Rust code) is common to see, and we'll see it again in the next section.

-> **NOTE**: While Kani will always emit both kinds of checks, in the future the output here may change.
+> **NOTE**: While Kani will always be checking for both properties, [in the future the output here may change](https://github.com/model-checking/kani/issues/1349).
-> Kani is not currently recognizing that the runtime bounds check means it cannot reach the unsafe pointer dereference.
-> It may do so in the future.
-> In that case, just the bounds check would appear as a failing assertion here.
+> You might have noticed that the bad pointer dereference can't happen, since the bounds check would panic first.
+> In the future, Kani's output may report only the bounds checking failure in this example.

 </details>